-Our next class starts in September 2019.
+Our next class starts in September 2020.
+The Class is Full.

 Once you are accepted into the training program, you will take classes and start to accumulate Continuing Education (CE) and volunteer hours.
 To become certified, you need 8 hours of continuing education (CE) and 40 hours of volunteer work in addition to completing the class.
 You will have one full year from the end of the classroom work to complete the CE and volunteer work.

 Applications can be emailed to email@example.com or mailed to:

 The Banshee Reeks VMN Chapter proudly offers a highly acclaimed and state sponsored eight-month training course for community members interested in working toward certification as a Virginia Master Naturalist.

 - The course explores a variety of topics including biogeography, botany, ecology, ornithology, management and conservation of ecological systems such as wetlands, forest and urban/suburban settings, as well as teaching and interpretive skills in citizen science.

 - Our curriculum consists of 15 sessions held annually September through April, on Saturdays 9 am to 3 pm.
 The course combines classroom and field instruction.
 Successful completion of the training requires passing both the mid-term and final examinations.